 I was cleaning out the engineering room at WBEC in Pittsfield, MA today.
-The previous engineer, Ken Jones, past away last July and we have been hired to do the engineering work.
-Part of that job is knowing where key information and parts are, thus the clean up.
+The previous engineer, Ken Jones, passed away last July and we have been hired to do the engineering work.
+Part of that job is knowing where key information and parts are, thus the clean-up.

 Whilst in the middle of that fun, I found a sheaf of papers consisting of this:

 That is the classic engineering department bitch-o-gram, typed out on a typewriter.
 There were no fewer than eight memos to Ron (Stratton), who appears to be General Manager, from Don Coleman, the lowly engineer.
 Since WBEC was a directional AM station, the engineers had to walk out to the towers every day and take a set of base current readings to confirm that the antenna sample system was working properly.
 A rule is no longer in effect.
 Like many AM stations, WBEC is located in a low, swampy area.
 You will notice that this engineer had given the swamp a name and one wonders what the significance of that name is.

 Back in the day of typewriters, sending off memos was no easy task.
 After the document was typed, a copier had to be found, copies made, and distributed to all parties.
 Oftentimes, distribution consisted of handing a copy directly to the person and waiting for a response.
 It was a way to put things in writing and to create a paper trail if needed in the future.